FlominatorGD/function_patching_how_to_create_helper_lib_from_prebuilts_example/README.md

 ```bash
 ./build/bin/app
 ```
-now libb is our helper lib this can be done vice versa
+Now libb is our helper lib!
+This can be done vice versa.